 Today I’m going to share the necessity of an emergency fund, how much you actually need, and how an emergency fund can help your financial vehicle run steady.

-There are two types of people when it comes to saving money – one those who save, another who don’t.
+There are several types of people when it comes to saving money

-If you fall in the second group, or somewhere in between, don’t worry.
+If you fall into the group that is more apt to spend, don’t worry.
 You’re not alone.
 There are millions like you, and I can totally relate.
+If you’re unsure where you stand, take this free online assessment to find out your Money Personality.

-I wasn’t focused towards saving a few years back.
-I was living from paycheck-to-paycheck and used to splurge a lot.
-I never gave saving a priority, lived under the wrong notion that I was making enough, and hoped everything would be just fine.
+I wasn’t focused on saving a few years back, I was living from paycheck-to-paycheck and used to splurge a lot and never gave saving a priority, lived under the wrong notion that I was making enough, and hoped everything would be just fine.

-My credit card, student loan, and other debt levels had reached such a height that it became impossible for me to fight back.
-And that resulted in filing bankruptcy for a fresh start in 2013.
+My debt levels had reached such a height that it felt impossible for me to even fight back.

 Let me give you some shocking figures.
 63% of Americans don’t have enough savings to cover a $500 emergency, and 66 million Americans have no emergency savings.